elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 Instead of having the operator manage CAs and issue certificates signed by the CA, we could simply propagate existing CA and signed certificates from the user.
 The operator would mount secrets containing them to ES pods.

-The user would store certificates and private keys as secrets in kubernetes, and reference those secrets in the Elasticsearch cluster spec.
+The user would store certificates and private keys as secrets in Kubernetes, and reference those secrets in the Elasticsearch cluster spec.

 Benefits: